m-miller/resume-template/README.md

 - Update as many times as needed

-- Download the files as needed (main branch is the most recent), navigate to your branches for past versions
+- Download the files as needed (main branch is the most recent), navigate to your branches or history for past versions.
+Tip: name your branches or versions something unique (name of employer, job title, date, etc)